WebOfTrust/WOT-terms/docs/04_glossary/graduated-disclosure.md

-# graduated disclosure
 ## Definition
+a disclosure of an [ACDC](ACDC) that does not reveal its entire content in the initial interaction with the recipient and, instead, partially or selectively reveals only the information contained within the ACDC necessary to further a transaction with the recipient.
+A Graduated disclosure may involve multiple steps where more information is progressively revealed as the recipient satisfies the conditions set by the [discloser](discloser).
+[Compact disclosure](compact-disclosure), [Partial disclosure](partial-disclosure), [Selective disclosure](selective-disclosure), and [Full disclosure](full-disclosure) are all Graduated disclosure mechanisms.
+Source: Dr. S. Smith

+## Explanation
-Lifting confidentiality step by step: Selectively disclosing more data as time and/or necessity progresses, offering backwards verifiability of earlier issued cryptographic proofs.
+Lifting confidentiality step by step: Selectively disclosing more data as time and/or necessity progresses, offering backward verifiability of earlier issued cryptographic proofs.

 ## Example
-You proof your insurance policy without disclosing details, before enjoying extreme sports.
-Only when something goes wrong, e.g. 1 in a 100, you disclose the data.
+You proof your insurance policy without disclosing details before enjoying extreme sports.
+Only when something goes wrong, e.g., 1 in 100, do you disclose the data.
 This way confidentiality is kept in 99% of the cases.

 ## KERI specific
 Disclosure performed by a presentation exchange that has cross-variant (see [compact variant](compact-variant)) Issuer commitment verifiability as an essential property.
 It supports graduated disclosure by the [Disclosee](disclosee) of any or all variants wether it be full, compact, metadata, partial, selective, bulk issued, or contractually protected.